Skip to content

 edu-ID Proxy#

-The edu-ID will provide a persistent ID to scientists, even if they use different Home Identity Providers.
+The edu-ID system will provide a life-long persistent ID to researchers, even if they use different Home Identity Providers.
 Some details for the use of the edu-ID proxy are still under development, as such its use is currently optional, but its place in the architecture is already fixed.
+Furthermore, it can be used for account linking and as a central Guest/Homeless IdP.
+For more information, please refer to the documentation.

 Community AAI#